miranda1000/pulsoid_heart_monitor/README.md

 A simple script that checks Pulsoid for heart rate data and injects the current rate into a text file.

+## Pre-requisites
+- Python 3.11 or higher
+- Git
+- A Pulsoid API token

 ## Usage
 Clone the repository to your computer, then navigate to that folder
 ```bash